 We grow our own fruits and vegetables

 Our efforts to grow our own fruits and vegetables are modest.
 At the moment we have a few square meters for strawberries, tomatoes, and zucchini.
 We also have 3 lemon trees, an olive tree, and both a green and a black fig tree that all have difficulty growing up.

 In several pots, we grow mint (two different types) for tea.
 You just clip a twig of some 10 centimeters, put the twig in a teacup, and pour some hot water on it.
 Delicious.

 Grow your own fruits and vegetables: a global movement

 I was very surprised to learn that the urban community gardens movement in the USA met with such heavy opposition by conservative politicians.
 In the mid-’90s, in New York, former mayor Rudy Giuliani planned to bulldoze dozens of urban agricultural gardens.

 Fortunately, this had a counterproductive effect.
 The citizen’s consciousness was raised and turned urban gardening into a movement.
 Urban community gardens prove to fulfill an economic function because they provide cheap, fresh food that many people can’t afford.
 These gardens are also places of gathering, cooperation, and act as reciprocal education centers for people of different ages and cultures.

 Join the Global Urban Gardening Movement

-No matter how modest our efforts, we’re very proud that so far we succeeded in rearing at least some fruits and vegetables.
+No matter how modest our efforts are, we’re very proud that so far we have succeeded in rearing at least some fruits and vegetables.
 We are dedicated to participate with so many other people in the Global Urban Gardening Movement.